 Magnesium (Mg) Magnesium is crucial for photosynthesis and activation of plant enzymes.
 Because Mg is mobile in plants, older leaves will develop signs of deficiency first.
 Magnesium soil test levels should be >250 ppm.
-Like Ca, magnesium demand peaks around July 1 and remains stable through the end of August.

 Copper (Cu) Copper is responsible for plant metabolism and is important in the formation of chlorophyll.
 Copper is immobile; deficiency symptoms will develop first in younger leaves.
-Soil with high pH results in copper deficiency, whereas copper toxicity can occur in very acidic soils.
-Optimum levels of copper in the soil are 0.8-2.5 ppm.
+Soil with high pH result in copper deficiency, whereas copper toxicity can occur in very acidic soils.
+Optimum levels of Copper in the soil are 0.8-2.5 ppm.

 Boron (B) Boron helps facilitate carbohydrate transport and metabolism and activates growth regulators.
 Boron is important in plant reproductive phases (fruit development).
 Boron deficiency can occur in acidic soils.
 Boron levels can often be inadequate mid-late season (Taberna, 2016).
 Boron soil test levels should be 0.7-1.5 ppm.
-Plant demand for boron increases rapidly during June and then slowly plateaus through August.

 Zinc (Zn) Zinc is the most common micronutrient deficiency.
 Zinc is an enzyme activator and required for optimum growth.
 It also plays a role in internode elongation.
 Zn deficiency is associated with high soil pH >7.5.
 Zinc levels in the soil should be 1.0-3.0 ppm.
 Growers may find foliar micronutrient applications that include Zinc to be beneficial.
-Plant demand for zinc gradually increases until the beginning of July and then slowly declines.

 Manganese (Mn) Manganese is an enzyme activator, important for carbohydrate synthesis, and for photosynthesis.
 Calcareous soils and high pH soils often show signs of Manganese deficiency.
 Ideal soil levels of Manganese are 6-30 ppm.
 In addition to Potassium and Boron, Manganese was often inadequate in the soil solution in PNW research trials (Taberna, 2016).
-Like boron, plant demand for manganese appears to steadily increase through the beginning of July before leveling off.

 Iron (Fe) Iron plays a role in metabolic processes and is required for many plant biological processes.
 While Iron is generally abundant in soils, in neutral-high pH and aerobic soils, it can be unavailable for plant uptake resulting in interveinal chlorosis.
 Soil Iron levels should be >7 ppm.
-Iron uptake appears to increase rapidly through June and then slows through the end of August.

-Sodium (Na) Though non-essential, Sodium is important for metabolic processes and chlorophyll synthesis.
+Sodium (Na) Though non-essential, Sodium is important for metabolic processes and chlorphyll synthesis.
 Excessive Na can lead to toxicity, generally demonstrated by leaf margin and tip necrosis.
 Soil Sodium levels should be <225 ppm.